-DV Vic has produced a set of resources to assist specialist family violence workers to build their skills in working with the news and social media to support the prevention of violence against women.
+DV Vic has produced resources to assist specialist family violence, prevention and other workers in working with the news and social media to support the prevention of violence against women.

 Risk Assessment and Management Panels (RAMPs)

 Each RAMP is co-chaired by a representative from a specialist women’s family violence service and Victoria Police.
-RAMP core members include representatives of Community Corrections, DHHS housing, clinical mental health services, alcohol and drug services, men’s family violence services, Child FIRST and child protection.
+RAMP core members include representatives of Community Corrections, DHHS housing, clinical mental health services, alcohol and drug services, men’s family violence services, family services and child protection.

 DV Vic/DVRCV employs a RAMP Statewide Coordinator to provide training and support for RAMP Coordinators, Chairs and members and ensure high quality and consistent processes across the state.

 How to refer a case to a RAMP